rushigandhi/density/README.md

 ## Running Project

 Since this is a hardware hack with an integrated web app, it is not possible to run the project without having the hardware.
-A demo can be found [here](https://www.youtube.com/watch?v=u7bR5Q-RWdE).
 If the hardware is present, this program can be run by:

 ```installation:
 git clone https://github.com/adichha/wifi-triangularization.git